Mergers vs Acquisitions

 DefinitionThe merger is a process in which more than one companies come forward to work as one.The acquisition is a process in which one company takes control of another company.

-StocksMerger leads to new stocks being issued.In an acquisition, there are no new stocks issued.
+StocksMerger leads to new shares being issued.In the case of an acquisition, the issuance of new shares does not occur.

-ExampleMerging of Glaxo Wellcome and SmithKline Beecham to GlaxoSmithKlineTata Motors acquisition of Jaguar Land Rover
+ExampleMerging of Glaxo Welcome and SmithKline Beecham to GlaxoSmithKlineTata Motors acquisition of Jaguar Land Rover

 Conclusion